-Moody's assumption of very high government support reflects (1) MAR's evolving role as a flagship Islamic bank in Qatar with ARB as its largest overseas subsidiary; (2) ARB's direct and indirect ownership by the Qatari government and related institutions; (3) the strong track record of the Qatari government preemptively supporting its banks in the past; and (4) material committed credit facilities from Qatari-affiliated companies, which replaced the deposits previously placed with ARB.
-This results in a four notches of uplift to the deposit ratings, in line with the support assumption incorporated in MAR's, a three notch uplift to the Counterparty Risk (CR) Assessment and a four notch uplift to the Counterparty Risk Ratings (CRRs).
+Our assumption of very high government support reflects (1) MAR's evolving role as a flagship Islamic bank in Qatar with ARB as its largest overseas subsidiary; (2) ARB's direct and indirect ownership by the Qatari government and related institutions; and (3) the strong track record of the Qatari government preemptively supporting its banks in the past.
+This results in a four notches of uplift to the deposit ratings, in line with the support assumption incorporated in MAR's, a two notch uplift to the Counterparty Risk (CR) Assessment and a three notch uplift to the Counterparty Risk Ratings (CRRs).

-Moody's have a low expectation of support from the Government of the United Kingdom (Aa2 negative) because of ARB's very small role domestically.
+We have a low expectation of support from the Government of the United Kingdom because of ARB's very small role domestically.